insertdead/st/README.md

 dependencies from the ligatures patch.
 Go check the ligatures patch page on [suckless.org](https://st.suckless.org/patches/ligatures/)

+## Configuration
+Please make all configuration changes to `config.h`

 ## Installation
 Edit config.mk to match your local setup (st is installed into the /usr/local namespace by default).